waynetanjh/CVWO_Forum/README.md

 # README

+How to start the server
 1. Install database
 rails db:create
+rails db:migrate

-2. Install gem file
+3. Install gem file
 bundle install

-3. To run server rails s
+4. To run server rails s

-If there are issues with components loading
+If there are issues with react components loading (good to do if you start the server for the first time)
 - stop the server
 - run yarn build
 - run rails assets:precompile